 While Machar was targeted as well, it would be a mistake to consider him one of the real victims.
 Machar’s rebels have burned Shilluk villages and looted them in 1987, 1997, 2013, and 2014, and on November 15, 1991 the SPLA-Nasir led by Machar massacred 2000 Dinka civilians and wounded several thousand more over the course of two months.
 It is estimated 100,000 people fled the region following the attack.
 Machar initially denied the attacks ever occurred and then publicly apologized for his part in them.

 On December 18, Machar called for the removal of Kiir from office.
 The following day, the government lost control of Bor to the South Sudan Liberation Army, a mainly Nuer militia led by former SPLA 8th Division commander, Peter Gadet.
 Maj.
 General, James Koang Chuol, commander of the SPLA’s 4th Division defected on December 21 and removed the governor of the state of Unity, one of the 10 states of South Sudan located in Greater Upper Nile.
 He also claimed he had formed a new interim administration, which declared itself loyal to Machar.
 Uganda deployed its troops to Juba to aid in securing the airport and evacuating Ugandan citizens.
 On December 21 three US Air Force V-22 Osprey aircrafts arrived to evacuate US nationals from Bor.
 They took small arms fire from the ground and four Djibouti-based Navy SEALs on the ground security team sustained injuries.
 Rebels also took control of Bentiu on the same day.
-UNMISS reported men, women, and children who hid and refused to join the opposition forces were killed.
-On December 24 the government claimed to have retaken control of Bor.
+UNMISS reported that the men, women, and children who went into hiding and refused to join the opposition forces were killed.
+On December 24 the government claimed it was in control of Bor once again.

 In mid-December 2013, 240 Nuer men were rounded up by police and soldiers and massacred at a police station in Gudele, Juba. xii One survivor arrested with his colleagues described the massacre to Amnesty International: “We were put into a room.
 The following morning [16 December] we asked soldiers to let us go but they took us to a bigger place nearby, also a barracks.
 There were many Nuer detained there.
 We found three of our co-workers there…More and more people were being brought in different groups at different times.
 There were maybe 300 men or more.
 Towards the end of the day the soldiers took some of the detainees from our room to a room next door as ours was too full.
 It was so hot and we had no water, some people fainted.
 At about 7-8pm we opened the windows to get some air.
 When we did so, soldiers fired into our room from the windows.
 Many people were killed in my room.
 Survivors lay among the dead, pretending to be also dead.
 The soldiers had fired from the windows at anything that moved.
 We were 12 survivors, eight were injured but not seriously and me and three others were ok.
 We stayed there in that situation until the next morning [17 December]… In the afternoon we opened the windows because of the terrible smell and many flies.
 Then a soldier patrol passed by the open window and one of the detainees in my room recognised one of his former army colleagues and begged him for water, in Arabic.
 The Dinka soldier asked about our conditions.
 He brought us water and said he was going to the station and would come back.
 He came back with four military officers from National Security who released the 12 of us who were still alive.
 I don’t know what happened to the people in the room next door, if they were all killed or if any survived.
 I don’t know how many were killed in total, but it was very many.”

-South Sudanese officials established a committee consisting of five members under the police inspector-general, General Pieng Deng Kuol, to investigate the massacres of civilians in Juba, including the Gudele incident, which was a ludicrous move.
-Putting the police in charge of investigating their own crimes is akin to allowing a defendant to be the judge and jury in his own case.
-It is an obvious conflict of interest.
-Human Rights Watch noted the South Sudanese government sealed off access to Nuer suburbs where the genocide began and guards these areas with heavily armed personnel, preventing the media from accessing them and from government forces being held accountable.
+South Sudanese officials established a committee consisting of five members under the police inspector-general, General Pieng Deng Kuol, to investigate the massacres of civilians in Juba, including the Gudele incident.
+Of course, the committee was a charade and the police investigating themselves had no desire to find themselves guilty.
+Human Rights Watch noted the South Sudanese government sealed off access to Nuer suburbs where the genocide began and guarded these areas with heavily armed personnel, preventing the media from accessing them and from government forces being held accountable.

 In May of this year Truthout reported “In 2014…Brigadier General Lul Ruai Koang, the rebel army’s spokesman, called out the SPLA for “committing crimes against humanity.”
 Kiir, he said, had lost control of his forces and had become little more than a puppet of his Ugandan backers.
 Last year, Lul split from Machar to form the “South Sudan Resistance Movement/Army” — an organization that attracted few followers.
 This year, he found a new job, as the spokesman for the military he once cast as criminal.
 “I promise to defend SPLA in Media Warfare until the last drop of blood,” he wrote in a Facebook post after being tapped by Kiir.”